aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/annotations/invisibleannotation/_index.md

 - File Attachment Annotations
 - and many more

-## Creating an Invisible Annotation in a PDF Document Using Aspose.PDF for .NET
+## Step 1: Creating an Invisible Annotation in a PDF Document Using Aspose.PDF for .NET

 To create an invisible annotation in a PDF document using Aspose.PDF for .NET, we first need to create a `FreeTextAnnotation` object and specify the location and size of the annotation.